rreilink/pylvgl/README.md

 ## Developer info

 `bindingsgen.py` is the Python script that does the parsing of the LittleVGL source code and generates `lvglmodule.c`.
-It uses regex-based parsing that is far from standard-C compliant, but it is simple and it suffices to parse the LittleVGL source code.
+Parsing is done using `pycparser`.
 It uses `lvglmodule_template.c` as a template.